plusserver/docs/content/en/compute/pluscloudopen/tutorials/overlay/_index.md

           proto: icmp
           host: any

-Auf der Instanz, auf der das Lighthouse laufen soll, erzeugen Sie das Verzeichnis `/etc/nebula` und kopieren Sie die obige Konfigurationsdatei `config.yaml`, die beiden bei der Zertifikatserstellung entstandenen Dateien (`leuchtturm1.crt` und `leuchtturm1.key`) sowie die Zertifikatsdatei Ihrer CA - `ca.crt` - dorthin.
+On the VM, which should get the lighthouse servcie, create the directory `/etc/nebula` and copy the above config file `config.yaml`, the two certificate files, which were created during certificate creation (`leuchtturm1.crt` and `leuchtturm1.key`) as well as the certificate of our CA - `ca.crt` - into it.

-Als Nächstes benötigen Sie folgende Startdatei für den Dienst, damit dieser über systemd gesteuert werden kann:
+Next we need a unit file for the service, in order to let systemd manage it:

     [Unit]
     Description=Nebula overlay networking tool